nocnoi/my-overtime-app/README.md

 - Email summary to managers for approval
 - Needs to be documented if the employee did not log overtime

+## Approval Workflow:
+x Create a new attribute called status inside the posts table. x Make status a required attribute. x Have a default value for statuses
+- Implement approval stages
+- Locking the records

 ## UI:
 - x Bootstrap -> formatting
 - Icons from Font Awesome